Photo: John Brandauer /Flickr/CC by 2.0

 The Brown-headed Cowbird is a known brood parasite.
 But parasitism by Cowbirds on Bluebird nests is rare when the cavity entrance is too small to allow a female cowbird easy access.

 The same holds for nesting boxes.
-Nests with entrances of 5.4 cm in diameter and larger were parasitized by cowbirds more often than entrances with a smaller diameter.
+Nests with entrance an entrance hole of 5.4 cm (2.1 inches) in diameter and larger were parasitized by cowbirds more often than entrances with a smaller diameter.

 How does the female Eastern Bluebird react to the presence of eggs from other bird species?